jongjam/jongjam/README.md

 - Currently an Electrical Engineering Undergrad at the University of Washington Class of 2023.
 - I’m currently working on creating a scalable platform for my future web applications.
 - I’m currently learning more about C++ and React JS.
-Also learning about personal finance and Mandarin on the side.
 - Things I like to do include boxing, yoga, swimming, cooking, fishing, coding, reading, and video games.
-- My name is really James, I just go by Jimmy.

 <br>
 <p align="center">
-   <h2>📫 How to Reach Me</h2>
+   <h2>📫 How to contact Me</h2>

    1. [LinkedIn](https://www.linkedin.com/in/james-jhong-1a980b195/)
    2. [Email: jongjam64@gmail.com](mailto:jongjam64@gmail.com)